DataDog/hiring-engineers/answers.md

 Once I had the keys I used the Python code example provided in [Dashboards documentation](https://docs.datadoghq.com/api/latest/dashboards/) to create my own script.

-### Create a new Metric Monitor.
 The `timeboard.py` file contains the following code (`timeboard.py' is also included in the repository as a separate file):

 ![timeboard.py](img/timeboard.png)

- Options object contains API key and Application key.
+ The options object contains the API key and the Application key.

 ```
 options = {